 Abstract

 The fecal microbiota is a rich source of biomarkers that have previously been shown to be predictive of numerous disease states.
 Less well studied is the effect of immunomodulatory therapy on the microbiota and its role in response to therapy.
-This study explored associations between the fecal microbiota and therapeutic response of Ustekinumab (UST) treated Crohn’s disease (CD) patients.
+This study explored associations between the fecal microbiota and therapeutic response of ustekinumab (UST; STELARA®) treated Crohn’s disease (CD) patients in the phase 2 CERTIFI study.
 Using stool samples collected over the course of 22 weeks, the composition of these subjects' fecal bacterial communities was characterized by sequencing the 16S rRNA gene.
 Subjects in remission could be distinguished from those with active disease 6 weeks after treatment using Random Forest models trained on subjects' baseline microbiota and clinical data (AUC = 0.844, specificity = 0.831, sensitivity = 0.774).
 The most predictive OTUs that were ubiquitous among subjects were affiliated with Faecalibacterium and Escherichia/Shigella.
 Among subjects in remission 6 weeks after treatment, the median baseline community diversity was 1.7 times higher than treated subjects with active disease (p = 0.020).
 Their baseline community structures were also significantly different (p = 0.017).
 Two OTUs affiliated with Faecalibacterium (p = 0.003) and Bacteroides (p = 0.022) were significantly more abundant at baseline in subjects who were in remission 6 weeks after treatment than those with active CD.
 The diversity of UST treated clinical responders increased over the 22 weeks of the study, in contrast to nonresponsive subjects (p = 0.012).
 The observed baseline differences in fecal microbiota and changes due to therapeutic response support the potential for the microbiota as a response biomarker. (word count= 246/250, TextWrangler)

 Importance: CD is a global health concern, with increasing incidence and prevalence, causing large economic and health care impacts.
-Finding prognostic biomarkers that give clinicians the ability to identify patients more likely to respond to CD treatment at diagnosis will reduce the time that subjects spend taking drugs that will not be beneficial.
-OTUs associated with remission after treatment induction, especially Faecalibacterium, could be biomarkers for successful UST treatment of TNF-α refractory CD patients.
+Finding prognostic biomarkers that give clinicians the ability to identify patients more likely to respond to CD treatment at diagnosis will reduce the time subjects receive drugs that are unlikely to be beneficial.
+OTUs associated with remission after treatment induction, especially Faecalibacterium, could be biomarkers for successful UST treatment of anti-TNF-α refractory CD patients.
 More broadly, these results suggest the fecal microbiota could be a useful non-invasive biomarker for directing or monitoring the treatment of gastrointestinal diseases. (word count =98/150, TextWrangler)

 Keywords: IBD, microbiome, biologics, prediction, biomarkers, remission, Stelara, machine learning